Dating, Relationship, Marriage – 5 thoughts on finding a life partner

 Dating, relationship, marriage – these are issues that trouble our young adults in church today.
 At the very least, these are some of the major concerns they have.
 I recently chanced across this post.
-Reading the post and the comments made me reflect upon the content and its relevance to the discussions on relationship today.
+Reading the post and the comments made me reflect upon the content and its relevance to the discussions on boy girl relationship and finding a life partner today.
 And I thought, as I reflect upon some relationship lessons that I have been through over the past three years, it may be good to list it out somehow.

 1. You simply have to discriminate in this whole dating, relationship, marriage thing